 - The stakes are very high – as is the urgency.
 The US and EU still account for close to half of the world GDP, though our share is decreasing over time and, with it, our ability to influence other major countries’ commercial practices.

-The event was also covered in two media outlets on November 7: Politico, Morning Trade, "TTIP Deal by this Time Next Year?," and Bloomberg BNA (subscription only) "China's Role in Trade Agreements Dominates APEC Sideline Discussions."
+The event was also covered in two media outlets on November 7: Politico, Morning Trade, “TTIP Deal by this Time Next Year?, (new window)” and Bloomberg BNA (new window) (subscription only) “China’s Role in Trade Agreements Dominates APEC Sideline Discussions.”